 In the process shown above, an energy rich molecule attaches itself to the active site of the enzyme.
 Also the coenzyme NAD+ attaches itself to another site in the enzyme surface.
 The whole process involves oxidation of the substrate and the reduction of the coenzyme NAD+.

 Inside the cells, similar types of reactions occur that involve breaking down energy-rich molecules producing Adenosine Triphosphate (ATP) in the process.
 These reactions are part of the process called cellular respiration.

 Breaking down of carbohydrates and combustion of paper both involves release of energy.
 In ordinary combustion, energy is released in the form of heat.
-On the other hand, when carbohydrates are broken down inside the cells, the energy are captured in the form of ATP.
-These are harvested and stored for later use.
+On the other hand, when carbohydrates are broken down inside the cells, the energy is retained in the form of ATP.
+This is harvested and stored for later use.
 The whole process of ATP synthesis inside the cells is called cellular respiration.